-Enjoy this exercise of sorting the symbiotic pair under their relevant category to know of many more examples of interdependencies of organisms that is the major driving force of evolution.
+Enjoy this printable exercise of sorting the symbiotic pair under their relevant category to know of many more examples of interdependencies of organisms that is the major driving force of evolution.

-Sixth grade children will love this cut and glue activity of putting pairs of organisms together that interact in a specific way to benefit from the presence of the other and keep the ecosystem functioning.
+Grade 6 children will love this cut and glue activity of putting pairs of organisms together that interact in a specific way to benefit from the presence of the other and keep the ecosystem functioning.